Sudan Tribune: Plural news and views on Sudan

-November 19, 2019 (WASHINGTON) - The United States is in the midst of the process of lifting Sudan from the list State Sponsors of Terrorism (SST), said the Assistant Secretary for U.S. Department of State’s Bureau of African Affairs on Tuesday.
+November 19, 2019 (WASHINGTON) - The United States is in the midst of the process of lifting Sudan from the list of State Sponsors of Terrorism (SST), said the Assistant Secretary for U.S. Department of State’s Bureau of African Affairs on Tuesday.

 - Tibor P. Nagy, Assistant Secretary of State for the Bureau of African Affairs (Photo State Deprt)